 - Does the animal seem traumatized?

-If you have concerns about these questions or your gut feeling, it is time to act.
+If you have any concerns about these questions or your gut feeling, it's time to take action.
 Document evidence and write down everything important about your observations.
 (Witnesses, time, facts, etc.)

-Notice: Of course, veterinarians must also look very closely and, if necessary, seek a personal conversation with the pet owners.
+Notice: Of course, vets also have to take a very close look and, if necessary, seek a personal conversation with the pet owners.

 Talk to responsible persons

-If you have observed animal cruelty or mistreatment of animals, then you should - of course under assessment of the respective situation - seek the conversation with the animal abuser.
-Sometimes such things happen unconsciously due to lack of education.
+If you have witnessed cruelty to animals or mistreatment of animals, you should - of course after assessing the situation - seek a conversation with the animal abuser.
+Sometimes such things happen unknowingly due to a lack of education.
 And sometimes people show understanding.
 In many cases, however, the opposite is the case.
-Then nothing helps and you should report the animal cruelty.
+Then nothing helps and you should report the cruelty to animals.

-Animal welfare organizations are not allowed to control the handling of animals, but you can still report cruelty to animals and mistreatment of animals there.
-The violations will be forwarded to the veterinary office anyway, which is obliged to take action against acts and conditions that violate animal welfare.
-If, for example, you see emaciated horses in a paddock or a dog owner who kicks his four-legged friend aggressively, you can report the animal torture or abuse directly to the veterinary office.
+Animal welfare associations are not allowed to control handling, but you can still report cruelty to animals and mistreatment of animals to them.
+However, the violations will be forwarded to the veterinary office anyway, which is obliged to take action against acts and conditions that violate animal welfare If, for example, you see emaciated horses in a paddock or a dog owner kicking his four-legged friend aggressively, then you can report the animal cruelty or abuse directly to the veterinary office.